openjusticeok/spi-2023/README.md

 We'll start by making sure the R language is installed on our computers.
 We'll also install RStudio, and integrated development environment (IDE) made for doing data analysis in R. Here's a good guide on how to install both: https://rstudio-education.github.io/hopr/starting.html

+Here's a quick tour:

+- On the left, you'll see the R console.
+You can type R code into it and press enter to execute it.
+For example, you could try typing in `235 * 293`, and it'll return the answer like a calculator.
+You could also type something like `235 * 293 > 10`, which would return `TRUE`, since the answer is indeed greater than 10.
+- In the upper right portion of RStudio, you'll see your current R enviornment (among other things, which aren't as important right now).
+If we stored a value as a variable in our R console (for example, by typing `x <- 5` or `x = 5` and hitting enter), it'll show up here.
+It's also where we'll find information on the data we're about to load up, after we've done so.
+- In the bottom right portion, you'll see a few different tabs like "Files", "Plots", etc. You can use it for all sorts of things, but it's not particularly important right now.
+- At the top, you'll see various menus like "File", "Edit", "Code", "View", etc. You can use these menus to personalize your setup, among other things -- for instance, try clicking "Tools" > "Global Options" > "Appearance" and changing the theme.

+Now that we've got our tools installed and set up, it's time to import our data!

+### Opening our data in RStudio

+We've downloaded our Stanford Open Policing data, and saved it on our computers.
+Let's assume it's saved in our "Downloads" folder -- on Mac / Linux, that'll be `~/Dowloads/` and on Windows it'll be `C:\Users\YourUserName\Downloads\`.

 ---
 # SPI Session 2: Tulsa (July 20-21, 2023)